agude/agude.github.io/_drafts/2018-08-06-my_academic_bully.md

 ## The Attacks and My Panic Attack

-I do not remember how it started, but it soon became a constant barrage constant.
+I do not remember how the abuse started, but it soon became a constant barrage.
 Emails sent to the entire HLT list telling me that I was an idiot.
 Comments in group meetings saying that same.
 Saying that I was doing a terrible job.
 That I was doing the work too slow.
 That I did not know anything.